RuiFSP/RuiFSP/README.md

 - 📚 **Lifelong Learner:** I staunchly believe in the transformative power of continuous learning.
 Always at the cutting edge of data science, I thrive on expanding my knowledge and honing my skills.

-- 🌟 **Inspiring the World:** My journey into analytics started later in life, and I'm on a mission to inspire others.
+- 🌟 **Inspiring the World:** My analytics journey started later in life, and I'm on a mission to inspire others.
 I want to be living proof that age should never hinder the pursuit of one's passions and dreams.

-- 📊 **Data Enthusiast:** I harbor a profound affection for data, perpetually seeking insights and patterns that fuel decision-making and innovation.
+- 📊 **Data Enthusiast:** I harbour a profound affection for data, perpetually seeking insights and patterns that fuel decision-making and innovation.

 ## My Toolbox 🧰